gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-IO.md

 ---
 layout: post
-title: SQL Server Adventures In Reducing Reads
+title: SQL Server Adventures In Reducing IO
 date: '2018-12-08 09:34:01'
 ---
 In the interests of curiosity I'm going to take a query that runs a relatively simple aggregation over a large table and see how much I can reduce the IO.
 I'm not suggesting anything here should be blindly followed, as with all things there are trade-offs. but the results are I think interesting none the less.
+Disks are getting faster and cheaper all the time, however no amount of progress in this area will ever give you free IO, the cheapest IO will always be the IO you don't make.
+If we can tune our query to do less it will often give a far better bang for buck than any advancements in hardware.

+If you want to follow along the Stack Overflow database I'm using can be downloaded from [here](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/).

-Let's take this fairly simple query on the Stack Overflow data dump database to get the top 5 users by posts and return their name and the amount of posts they have...
+Let's take this fairly simple query on the Stack Overflow database to get the top 5 users by posts and return their name along with the amount of posts they have...

 {% highlight sql %}
 SET STATISTICS IO ON